- This event has passed.

 We’re calling on our South Texas community to give blood and help patients.

-Gruene Harley-Davidson invites you to this appointment-only community blood drive in New Braunfels on Saturday, May 8.
+H-E-B invites you to this appointment-only community blood drive in San Antonio on Saturday, June 12.

 Save time by filling out your pre-donation health questionnaire electronically before donating the same day of your donation.
 Click here.

 All Presenting Donors Score: